 Multilingual, outgoing and open-minded I'm a young professional in the International Relations and Development sectors.
 An SOAS graduate in Social Anthropology of Development, I worked on migration/refugees, development, and global justice for NGOs, think-tanks and development agencies in Europe, Latin Americ, Africa and South Asia.
-Currently I'm working as a Member of the Executive Committee for the Federation of Young European Greens and focus on Europe's Neighbourhood Policy from a human rights and migration perspective, as well as on the reinvention of the Global Young Greens network.
+Currently I'm fighting for tribal peoples' rights from the Berlin office of Survival International, while representing thousands of Young Greens within the Federation of Young European Greens [FYEG] as their Co-Spokesperson.

 Email: Mail me

 Hindi [currently taking classes]